12 Ecommerce Marketing Strategies for Retailers

 Calvin Klein saw the UGC campaign highlighted below connecting more deeply with its target audience—young people—than influencer posts or paid ads.
 The brand gained millions of followers across Facebook, Twitter, and other social media platforms in no time.

-Set Up an Instagram Store
+6. Set Up an Instagram Store

 Instagram allows ecommerce business owners to integrate their product catalog with their Instagram business profile.
-This means you can launch an Instagram store to build a shopping channel in your posts, stories, and Explore page.
+This means you can launch an Instagram store and build a shopping channel in your posts, stories, and Explore page.

 You also get a Shop tab on your profile, which serves as your Instagram storefront.
-In this tab, users can see all the products you have for sale, along with price and other details.
+In this tab, users can see all the products you have for sale, along with prices and other details.

-If you rely on visual imagery for promotion, Pinterest is another social platform that you can take advantage of.
+If you rely on visual imagery for promotion, Pinterest is another social platform you can take advantage of.
 Learn how to sell on Pinterest using our guide.

-Sell On Facebook Marketplace
+7. Sell on Facebook Marketplace

 As Instagram’s parent company, it’s no surprise Facebook also supports ecommerce marketing on its platform.
 Over 33% of Facebook users in the US use the Facebook Marketplace to buy and sell products every month.